 The DIG command does a DNS lookup, but only from your computer or another DNS of your choosing.

 Depending on how close your site’s DNS is to your computer or the DNS you used to run the test, you may not get accurate results for how your users experience your site’s speed.

 If you’re located near your DNS and server, you’re going to get much faster response times than a user from the other side of the world and vice versa.

 Not every one of your users will likely visit your site from your location.
 That means some of your site’s visitors may experience higher or lower response times depending on how far they are away from your site’s DNS and server.

-Getting results from only one or two different DNS and locations aren’t going to provide an accurate overview of the average DNS response time for your site.
+Getting results from only one or two different DNS and locations isn’t going to provide an accurate overview of the average DNS response time for your site.